ektrah/nsec/docs/api/nsec.cryptography.key.md

 #### Exceptions

 ArgumentNullException
-: `algorithm` is null.
+: `algorithm` is `null`.

 FormatException
-: The key BLOB is not in the correct format or the format is not supported.
+: The key BLOB is not in the correct format or the format is not supported by
+    the algorithm.

 NotSupportedException
 : The specified algorithm does not support importing keys.